 Gate voltage overstress and abnormally large fault current spikes can be caused by large gate capacitance.
-An external gate clamp Zener diode is recommended to assist the internal Zener if the total gate capacitance of M1 exceeds about 4000 pF.
-When gate capacitor dv/dt control is used, a 1-k $\Omega$ resistor in series with CG is recommended.
-If the series R-C combination is used for MOSFETs with CISS less than 3000 pF, then a Zener is not necessary.
+An external gate clamp Zener diode is recommended if the total gate capacitance of M1 exceeds about 4000 pF.
+When gate capacitor inrush control is used, a $1-k\Omega$ resistor in series with C_G is recommended.
+If the series R-C combination is used for MOSFETs with C{ISS} less than 3000 pF, then a Zener is not necessary.